LONA MANNING

 To fault Austen for not writing about happy marriages is to be tone deaf to the comedy.
 I get the impression that post-modern interpretations of Austen all begin by draining the comedy out.
 Without the comedic lens, Mr. Bennet is just a lousy husband and father, and Lady Bertram in Mansfield Park is a negligent mother, and That’s Not Funny.

-But Austen is comic.
+But Austen is comic and her references to happy marriages are comic, too.
 Austen even laughs at Elizabeth Bennet's sorrow when she changes her mind about Mr. Darcy and laments her lost opportunity.
 Alas, "n

 Picture